Skip to content

 • Ensure that substance abuse treatment coverage is available.

-• Provide educational resources such as brochures or e-blasts to encourage appropriate use.
+• Offer educational resources that encourage safe and appropriate opioid use.

 MORE EDUCATIONAL BRIEFS